ppt000/mqtt_gateways/README.rst

 Who is it for:
 --------------

-Users of MQTT networks in a domestic environment, or *smart homes*, looking to adopt a definitive syntax for their MQTT messages and to build gateways with their devices that are not MQTT enabled.
+Developers of MQTT networks in a domestic environment, or *smart homes*, looking to adopt a definitive syntax for their MQTT messages and to build gateways with their devices that are not MQTT enabled.